 - Under appropriate supervision, assist in basic surgical procedures such as: open lymph node biopsy (cervical, axillary, groin), hernia repair (inguinal, femoral, umbilical) excision of small subcutaneous masses, and laparoscopic cholecystectomy and appendectomy.

-- Under appropriate supervision, perform basic surgical procedures such as: tracheal intubation, placement of venous access devices, removal of cutaneous lesions, routine wound closure.
+- Under appropriate supervision, perform basic surgical procedures such as: placement of venous access devices, removal of cutaneous lesions, and routine wound closure.

 - Assist the resident physicians in the discharging of patients, including writing prescriptions, and ensuring appropriate follow-up.